-4.1.
-TRAM Implementation
+4.1 TRAM Implementation

 The TRAM code is multi-threaded.
 These threads are responsible for carrying out the group management functions in addition to basic sending and receiving of data packets.
 GroupMgmtThread is the main thread which is responsible for starting up TRAM, initiation of the beacon messages by the sender and affiliation of the receivers to the senders or repair heads.
 The beacon messages are used to advertise the session and invite nodes to join the multicast session.
 This thread performs the task of sending periodic hello messages among the receivers and its head.
 Each receiver also maintains a backup list of heads which it can switch to if the current head resigns or fails.
 Once the data transmission phase starts, InputDispThread and OutputDispThread come into picture.
 OutputDispThread transmits the packets.
-InputdispThread gives the packet to all the listeners and then, each entity calls its received packet method to get the desired packet.
+InputdispThread gives the packet to all the listeners and hence, each entity calls its received packet method to get the desired packet.
+The sender and the repair head's sending functionality use HeadAck class to receive ack packets.
+The receivers use MemberAck class to receive data packets and to send acks.
+Repair head uses MemberAck class, as it is a receiver for the sender above, to send cumulative acks.
 Figure 2 shows pictorially the threads or methods which are used for upstream and downstream communication in TRAM.
-In the case of errors, the downstream path is identical to the error free case.
-In the upstream path, the receiver sends nacks to the RH which transmits the requested packets; the RH adjusts the data rate and sends the adjusted rate to the sender which finally adjusts its own rate.